Nawanjane/Decryptogen-Project/README.md

 ## Notes
 - All fields are required.
 - Input values must match the expected types (numbers for numeric fields, true/false for boolean fields).
-- The API is free to use for testing and educational purposes.